-If you frequently have red, burning, or itchy skin, you likely have sensitive skin.
+If you frequently have burning, itchy, or redness-prone skin, you likely have sensitive skin.
 Sensitive skin tends to react strongly to environmental and topical triggers, including hot or cold weather, soaps, skincare products, makeup, and household cleaners.

 Consulting with a dermatologist can help you identify some of the pesky triggers of redness and burning in your skincare or makeup routine.
 Today, we also want to provide you with a list of some of the most irritating ingredients to consider avoiding if you have sensitive and red skin to help you get started on the path to calmer, more peaceful skin.